 Denis Thieffry, Professor Systems Biology, Department of Biology, IBENS, Paris, France, and Guest Researcher at the Systems Biology group of IBI, NTNU

 Astrid Lægreid, Professor Functional Genomics, IKOM, NTNU

 Rune Nydal, Ass.
 Professor ethics of technology, IFR, NTNU

 Åsmund Flobak, Associate Professor IKOM-NTNU, MD/Oncologist St Olavs

 Anna Niarakis, Associate Professor Computational Systems Biology, at Univ Evry, University of Paris-Saclay

-Some additional guest lecturers will participate.
+Several additional guest lecturers will participate, either via Zoom or in the lecture room.
 The language of lectures and instructions is English.

-Applications, including a motivation letter and a CV should be sent by email to email@example.com.
-There is a maximum of 25 students, deadline for application is August 10.
-Students should have an MSc either in biotechnology, biology, biomedicine, computational biology or bioethics.
+Applications, including a motivation letter and a CV should be sent by email to firstname.lastname@example.org.
+There is only a limited number of places left.
+Deadline for application is August 10.
+Students should have an MSc either in biotechnology, biology, biomedicine, or computational biology.